Elena' s AI Blog

 New studies published this week show AI systems matching or outperforming human specialists in narrow domains such as legal drafting and advertising evaluation.

 A striking detail: human-in-the-loop workflows sometimes did worse than AI alone.
-Reviewers occasionally overruled correct AI outputs, reducing the overall result.
+Human-in-the-loop (HITL) is a workflow design in which human reviewers check or override AI model outputs before they take effect; in these studies, reviewers occasionally overruled correct AI outputs, reducing the overall result.

-This doesn’t mean AI can replace human judgement.
+This finding doesn’t mean AI can replace human judgement.
 It means we need to design collaboration carefully.

 Effective human-AI workflows need structure: clear review steps, visibility into model confidence and sensible escalation for uncertain cases.